 Interrogating them as if they were your employee will create a negative impression, so remember -treat your interview as a business conversation between equals and listen carefully before speaking.

-If you are an executive who is thinking about a change of role, or you have an interview coming up, we can help.
+If you are an executive level professional who is thinking about a change of role, or you have an interview coming up, we can help.
 With many years’ experience placing executive level candidates in their ideal job role, we can help create a smooth transition.

 So, if you would like to work with an experienced recruiting partner, call us on 01905 381320 or get in contact here.